yedpodtrzitko/godot-docs/classes/class_resource.rst

 - void **set_path** **(** :ref:`String<class_String>` value **)**
 - :ref:`String<class_String>` **get_path** **(** **)**

 The unique path to this resource.
 If it has been saved to disk, the value will be its filepath.
-If the resource is exclusively contained within a scene, the value will be the :ref:`PackedScene<class_PackedScene>`'s filepath, followed by an unique identifier.
+If the resource is exclusively contained within a scene, the value will be the :ref:`PackedScene<class_PackedScene>`'s filepath, followed by a unique identifier.

 \ **Note:** Setting this property manually may fail if a resource with the same path has already been previously loaded.
 If necessary, use :ref:`take_over_path<class_Resource_method_take_over_path>`.